free-holmes/CS207_Final_Project/docs/documentation.md

 ```

 ####How to use
 Operation is almost identical to the forward mode.
-Primary difference is we now utitlize a `Reverse` object instead of a `Var` object.
+Primary difference is we now utilize a `Reverse` object instead of a `Var` object.
 In addition you must send a seed the function typically with a value of `1`.

 ```python
 from autodiffpy import Reverse, exp